YiTaoMa/HotDesking/README.md

   seats.
 Each function also has other specific operations, you can discover them by yourself.

 #### Function Notes:
+##### All functions are working.
+##### DO NOT MODIFY/DELETE EXISTING DATA FOR BOOKING,WHITELIST,EMPLOYEE!!
+- AS DATA USED FOR UNIT TEST, IF CHANGE WILL CAUSE FUNCTION/UNIT TEST PROBLEM.
+##### IF ADD NEW ACCOUNT/BOOKINGS MAY ALSO IMPACT UNIT TEST
+- For example a unit test to delete all seat 6 bookings, if you add extra seat 6 bookings it will not be added back as currently only 1 seat6 booking, so only this one will be added back.
+##### Current seat 2 and 5 is locked down, do not change them, keep them locked down, if changed them will impact unit test, also may cause problem for functions.
+##### TO TEST: REGISTER A NEW ACCOUNT TO TEST ALL FUNCTIONS.
 - For Login: Depend on the employee's role, log in as employee or admin (To a different scene).
 - Register only for Employee, not Admin.
 - To test Employee function, use Username: test AND Password: test